splitfeed/codeigniter-error-notifier/README.markdown

 ## shorten_paths
 Trim the base path of CI from all paths for shorter messages.
 The full paths are always available in the real log file.

+## CI v1.x installation

+For old Codegniter you should install this spark manually:

+1) add error_notifier into autoload.php in your application config folder like:

+    $autoload['libraries'] = array('error_notifier');

+2) put error_notifier.php (library) into your application libraries folder
+3) put error_notifier.php (config) into your application config folder
+4) set up a controller (see below)

 ## Usage
 Set up a controller something like this: